Hala-INTJ/Final_Project/README.md

 - KMeans model with PCA showed distinct clusters

 Observation #6:
-- Feature importances for the models variations were inconsistent
+- Feature importances for the model variations were inconsistent
 - TP (total phosphorus) correlates very strongly with SRP (dissolved phosphorus)
 - Removing SRP resulted in much worse performance for all models